I. PURPOSE AND SCOPE

 The scholarship credit will be applied to the employee/student’s account in the normal hierarchy of payments as currently exists with the Office of Student Business Services.

-The Human Resources Department will confirm each semester the employees applying for the scholarship program are employees in good standing with the university, and that the employees maintain a cumulative grade point average of 2.0.
+The Human Resources Department will confirm each semester the employees applying for the scholarship program are employees in good standing with the university.